SupaeroDataScience/stochastic/src/docs/1_sa.md

 # Random Search to Simulated Annealing

-Please download and follow the notebooks for this section of the class on random search and simulated annealing.
+Please follow the notebooks for this section of the class on random search and simulated annealing.

 ## Random search